admiralyeoj/resume/resume.md

 <p class="date">Sept 2017 - July 2022</p>

-- **Website Development**: Collaborate with team members to develop and launch over 40 websites across multiple verticals, driving innovation and increasing the customer base.
+- **Website Development**: Collaborate with team members to develop and launch over 40 websites across multiple verticals, including senior living, self-storage, and healthcare, driving innovation and increasing the customer base.
 - **Custom Solutions**: Worked directly with clients to help build custom WordPress themes and plugins to create the functionality requested.
-This includes working with APIs such as Quickbooks, Google Maps, CRMs, etc. I have helped plan and build all these sites from an internal base theme that I helped develop for ease of use.
+This includes working with Rest, Soap and GraphQL APIs such as Quickbooks, Google Maps, Shopify and Salesforce.
-- **Project Management**: Conduct scope and proposal writing for projects and retainers, performing risk analysis and mitigation throughout the project life cycle.
+- **Project Management**: Working with 10 different agencies and over 15 different clients, I scoped and created project proposals as well as worked with the clients for reporting and updating the progress of the projects inside teamwork.
+- **DevOps**: Worked with hosting providers like WP Engine, Pantheon, Netlify and others to manage the websites as well as creating CI/CD integrations to automatically compile and deploy code to the websites.

-**Technologies used:** Built websites using PHP with WordPress and WooCommerce as the foundational frameworks.
+**Technologies used:** Built websites and web apps using MySQL, PHP, Javascript and jQuery with WordPress and WooCommerce as the foundational frameworks, and used javascript frameworks such as Vue, React, Gatsby, and Ember.js.
 Managed project planning and workflows with Teamwork Projects.
 Additionally, I have experience developing web applications using various JavaScript frameworks.

 ### Web Developer